matusm/Kcsv2Bcr/README.md

 ### Caveats

-Due to limmited example data the app works only for specific cases.
-The keywords in the file to be converted must be in German language.
-The app will not work with data produced on a computer with different locale.
-The decimal separator must be the dot on the line, however.
+The keywords in the file to be converted must be in English or German language.
+The app will not work with data produced on a computer with different locale like Korean or Chinese.
+The decimal separator must be the dot on the line in any case.

 ## Installation